Dan Boeckner (vocals,guitar,keyboards)

 Li’l Spencer Krug, who was getting super into neon colors at the time, seemed to know even at that tender age that he would never be cool, and so volunteered to play piano, and let the other boys have the more radical instruments.

 “But if I play piano then I get to sing,” he said.

 “Okay, but I want to sing too,” said wee Dan Boeckner.
-“I’ll sing with you like Goose and Maverick in Top Gun.
+“I’ll sing with you like Goose and Maverick in Top Gun. anti fungal and parasites.
 Top Gun rules.”
 And then, as if to enunciate his point, he pulled from his K-Way pouch a Lego fighter jet that was really well-assembled.

 “I get guitar!” exclaimed Dante DeCaro, the youngest.

 “No,” replied Dan, “I do.
 I get guitar.”